 This is black with streaks of purple and blue colors done right by colorist Diane.
 Those beautiful colors just peeking through jet black hair works wondrously.

 Glittery pastel tones of silver, blue, and lilac shades are the new trend!
 Bold colors such as these in one mane take time and patience to achieve, but it’s so worth it!
 Keeping the top area dark enables a more natural grow-out.

 Pink and Blue-Purple Galaxy Colors

 Amp up your hair with streaks of pink, purple and blue tones.
 Now, this is what pastel dreams are made of!
 Mixed magenta, teal, and lavender colors create that rainbow-inspired look.
 Hair colors like this would look great with braids to show off a unique and very vivid dimension.

-Electric Blue and Bright Purple
+Electric Blue and Bright Purple Hair

-Brighter blue-purple hairstyles are in!
+Brighter blue purple hairstyles are in!
 Electric blue-indigo hues look much edgier on an ear-length short cut with bangs.

 Purple and Blue Ombre

-This purple and blue gradient is mystified and just so magnetizing!
+This purple hair and blue gradient is mystified and just so magnetizing!
 The shine and the big ombre curls complete the wow factor of this style.

-Green, Purple and Blue Mermaid Hair
+Green, Purple hair and Blue Mermaid Hair